The European Union is, once again, calling on bug hunters to delve into specific open source software and report bugs.

 The initial FOSSA project was extended for several years, and bug bounty programs for VLC Media Player and 14 other open source software were set up and several hackatons were carried out.
 EU-FOSSA 2 has come to an end in June 2020.

-In January 2021, the UE Commission’s ISA² program launched three more open source bug bounty programs, focused on IM platform Element (Matrix), eLearning platform Moodle and email server solution Zimbra.
+In January 2021, the EU Commission’s ISA² program launched three more open source bug bounty programs, focused on IM platform Element (Matrix), eLearning platform Moodle and email server solution Zimbra.